cburgmer/build-facts/README.md

 - DEVELOP and examples/ documentation is out of date
 - ./go make_release is broken
 - Jenkins resuming will sync last job again
+- Make the build-id a string, always to align with the triggeredBy schema